keithalewis/math/ums.md

 \newcommand\RR{\boldsymbol{R}}
 \renewcommand\AA{\mathcal{A}}

+Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton III [@Mer1973], invented a Nobel Prize winning theory showing how to value options by dynamically trading a bond and a stock.

 This note suggests improvements to Stephen Ross's paper "A Simple Approach to the Valuation of Risky Streams" [@Ros1978].
 Ross expanded